donjaron777/symfony-sample-app/README.md

 By now the running application can be accessed on http://95.211.120.226:2020/

-The application contains two authenticators: ApiTokenAuthenticator.php and  AppCustomAuthenticator.php
+The application contains two authenticators: ApiTokenAuthenticator and  AppCustomAuthenticator

 By rules declared in